cheeseonamonkey/CryptIt-ObsidianPlugin/README.md

 ---

 Encrypted data consists of 3 parts:
-- The text content to encrypt/decrypt
+- The text content to encrypt or decrypt
 - the `cryptoCode` that stays with the text content
-- the hash obtained from the seed password
+- the hash from the password entry

 ![Pasted image 20220102192331](https://user-images.githubusercontent.com/54555500/147898428-31b59f40-850e-406e-8af7-146a887c2c64.png)

-- **When decrypting,** 2 of these 3 parts (text content & cryptoCode) are already present - we just need to supply the hash.
+So **when decrypting,** 2 of these 3 parts (text content & cryptoCode) are already present - we just need to supply the password.
-- **When encrypting,** the text content is already present, and the cryptoKey is generated on the fly.
-We supply the hash.
+And **When encrypting,** the text content is selected, the cryptoKey is generated, and we supply the password.

 #### Text content
 - the text content to encrypt/decrypt
 - after `cryptoCode` in comment (\%\%)

 #### **a '`cryptoCode`' value**:
 - unique to each encryption